-You will build up your knowledge and skills in three key areas of mathematics – pure maths, mechanics and statistics.
+You will build up your knowledge and skills in three key areas of Mathematics – pure, mechanics and statistics.
 You’ll develop your logical and analytical skills by learning to apply mathematical techniques in theoretical and real life situations.

-You need to have enthusiasm for Mathematics, to enjoy solving problems, a willingness to think around a problem, to work carefully and methodically and learn from your mistakes and to not give up easily when faced with a challenging task.
+You must have an enthusiasm for the subject and enjoy problem solving.
+You must also have a willingness to think around a problem, to work carefully and methodically, and learn from your mistakes and to not give up easily.

-You need to have at least GCSE maths grade B/6 and to be competent with all higher level GCSE maths, especially algebra, graphs and trigonometry.
+You need to be competent with all higher level GCSE Maths, especially algebra, graphs and trigonometry.

 Mathematics opens the door to a wide range of further study and career options including engineering, science, business and industry.